-Notification of grant awards will be sent via email within a week of the deadline.
+Notification of grant awards will be sent via email by September 18, 2024.
 The notification will specify the dollar amount awarded for each grant type and the amount of matching funds required from the school to cover the artists remaining fee(s).